-For over 25 years, the Eastern Iowa Brass Band has been entertaining audiences throughout Iowa, the midwest and even beyond.
-The group grew from a brass ensemble that was part of the city band in Mt.
+For over 30 years, the Eastern Iowa Brass Band has been entertaining audiences throughout Iowa, the mid-west and even beyond.
+The group originally grew from a brass ensemble that was part of the city band in Mt.
 Vernon, Iowa.
 In 1985, Don Stine, the director of the city band, attended a seminar on the growing brass band movement in the United States.
 A seminar was arranged in eastern Iowa in February of 1986.
 There were 34 brass and percussion musicians who attended that 2-day event which culminated in a concert at Lindale Mall in Cedar Rapids.

-Following the clinic, regular rehearsals were held in Mt.
-Vernon as the group prepared to attend the April 1986 North American Brass Band Association (NABBA) Championships in Indianapolis, Indiana.
+Following the clinic, regular rehearsals were held as the group prepared to attend the April 1986 North American Brass Band Association (NABBA) Championships in Indianapolis, Indiana.
 A strong, second place finish in their division at that event prompted organizers to incorporate and establish the Eastern Iowa Brass Band, Inc. as a non-profit, tax-exempt corporation.
 Over the years the EIBB has attended the annual NABBA competition many times, always with a strong showing and even taking first place in their division on several occasions.
 In more recent years, the band has attended the US Open Brass Band Championships six of the last seven years and finished as high as third place.

 Each year the EIBB sponsors its own 3 concert Subscription Series.
 The concerts are held in September, December and April.
 For more information about exact dates, please visit our concerts page.